Memorable Manitobans: William James Winram (1838-1891)

 In 1860 he married Catherine Ingersoll (?-1862), daughter of Samuel Ingersoll of Ingersoll, Ontario.
 They had three children: James (1860-?) and twin daughters (1862-?).
 On 16 October 1863 he married Mary Bannerman (1835-?), a daughter of George Bannerman of Kildonan, one of the Selkirk colonists of 1815 who settled afterwards in Ontario.
 They had six children: George Winram (1864-?), Edward Winram (1866-?), Alexander Winram (1867-?), Philip Winram (1871-?), Elspeth Winram (1872-?), and William Winram (1874-?).

-He took up residence in the Pembina Mountain district and farmed there successfully.
-He won his first seat in the Manitoba Legislature by acclamation in 1879, and was re-elected for Dufferin South at the general elections of 1883, 1886, and 1888.
+He won his first seat in the Manitoba Legislature by acclamation in 1879, and was re-elected or acclaimed at the general elections of 1883, 1886, and 1888.
 He was Speaker of the Legislative Assembly from 1888 to his death, after which he was replaced by James Huston.
 He was a Liberal and a Mason.

 He died at Manitou on 12 February 1891 and was buried on his old homestead.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.